WebOfTrust/keri/docs/Glossary.md

 #### Self Sovereign Identity

 It is information given out by a party involved.
 It is empowering the individual to help governments doing their job.
 With SSI a criminal can’t cheat without being caught.
 SSI reduces the state's expense per individual.
-SSI makes tough investigation easier and false judgements rarer.
-The mechanism verifies automaticly and handles broken cases gracefully.
+SSI makes tough investigation easier and false judgments rarer.
+The mechanism verifies automatically and handles broken cases gracefully.

 SSI is a new model for Internet-scale digital identity based on an emerging set of protocols, cutting edge cryptography and open standards.
 Technological and social movements have come together that make SSI possible. ([Source](https://livebook.manning.com/book/self-sovereign-identity/chapter-1/v-8/14)).\
-Decentralisation of the `root-of-trust` and `verifiable credentials` come into play and delivers  “user-centric identity”: more control and self-determination of individuals, machines and combinations of these, that identify as one.\
+Decentralization of the `root-of-trust` and `verifiable credentials` come into play and delivers  “user-centric identity”: more control and self-determination of individuals, machines and combinations of these, that identify as one.\
 _(@henkvancann)_

 #### Signatures